AdaCore/spark2014/docs/lrm/source/subprograms.rst

 1. The Global, Depends and Contract_Cases aspects may be specified for a subprogram with an ``aspect_specification``.
-More specifically, such aspect specifications are allowed in the same contexts as Pre or Post aspect specifications except for two cases: unlike Pre or Post, these aspects shall not be specified for a generic subprogram but may be specified for an instance of a generic subprogram.
+More specifically, such aspect specifications are allowed in the same contexts as Pre or Post aspect specifications.
+[In particular, these aspects may be specified for a generic subprogram but not for an instance of a generic subprogram.]

 .. _etu-subprogram_contracts: